vnphanquang/svelte-put/.changeset/brave-tips-do.md

 "@svelte-put/preprocess-inline-svg": major
 ---

-switch to using modern Svelte AST
+[BREAKING] switch to using modern Svelte AST